xiayy860612/www/blog/source/_posts/system/OIDC/index.md

-C --> S: trigger refresh access token when it will be expired S --> IDP: get new access token with original access token and refresh token S --> IDP: use access token to get user info by user endpoint S --> C: return user info and access token
+C --> S: trigger refresh access token when it will be expired S --> IDP: get new access token with original access token and refresh token S --> S: decode Id Token to get user info
+S --> C: return user info and access token
 C --> C: save user info and access token